TranPhucVinh/C/Physical layer/File IO/System call/epoll/README.md

 ## IPC with pipe without EPOLLET

 Parent process sends a string to pipe only one time.
 Child process will read one 1 byte from the pipe.
-Only EPOLLIN event is monitor.
+Only **EPOLLIN** event is monitored.

 **Program**: [epoll_pipe_without_epollet.c](epoll_pipe_without_epollet.c)